What Is a Man-in-the-Middle Attack and How Can You Stay Safe?

 Social engineering attacks are designed to coerce you into sharing personal information through fear, charm, the promise of money, or other psychological tricks.

 Always question the source before offering up personal info like Social Security numbers or bank information.
-Furthermore, if you have the option to turn on multi-factor authentication, do it every time.
+Furthermore, if you can turn on multi-factor authentication, do it every time.
 It’s an added layer of security.

 Phishing scams are one of the most common kinds of social engineering attacks.
-They’re based on the idea that your world is so fast-paced, you don’t have time to investigate the sender of the email, text, or call.
+They’re based on the idea that your world is so fast-paced that you don’t have time to investigate the sender of the email, text, or call.

 Always check the email address, time of day sent, number calling or texting, and don’t open attachments or click on links that might come from an unknown source.

-Earlier we mentioned HTTPS was secure while HTTP wasn’t.
+Earlier, we mentioned how HTTPS is secure while HTTP isn’t.
 The S stands for secure.
-It means the site has been checked and is safe to visit.
+This means that the site has been checked and is safe to visit.
 You can see this at a glance by looking in the address bar in your web browser and seeing a lock symbol next to the web address.

 It’s easy to dismiss these kinds of internet attacks as being theoretical.
 We’ve rounded up some examples from the past as well as more recent attacks to show you these techniques are being used in “the wild” every day.